 Yes, a style of dieting.

-Unlike the Keto diet or the Paleo diet where there are certain rules and restrictions for your day-to-day eating, IIFYM is solely a method of tracking your food intake.
+Unlike the Vegan diet, the Keto diet or the Paleo diet where there are certain rules and restrictions for your day-to-day eating, IIFYM is solely a method of tracking your food intake.

 Technically, you can follow the Keto diet and still follow IIFYM.